Hue-Jhan/Remote-Dll-injector-Trojan/README.md

 - Then we convert it into its hexadecimal string representation and we get the final encrypted shellcode.

 ### 1) DLL
 The malicious library contains 4 different call cases, process attach/detach, and thread create/delete, the best one is in my opinion the first one.
-When the library is attached to the process, it decodes the base64 encoded data and uploads it to memory.
-Once uploaded, the data holding the shellcode will start the reverse shell with the attacker machine.
+When the library is attached to the process, it runs arbitrary code, in the sample there is a simple windows message box, in the actual dll the code decodes base64 encoded data and uploads the shellcode containing the reverse shell to memory.
+You can create a dll on Visual Studio by making a new project and selecting the dll template, also rememeber to build both the dll and the injector in release mode and in the same architecture.

 ### 2) Local Injection

 The local injection takes the dynamic library which is already located into the disk (basically useless, just a sample), creates a process and injects the library into it.
 Here is a detailed explanation:

-- aaa
-- bbb
-- ccc
+- First we locate the dll and we load it into the same process that runs it;
+- Then we create a thread and execute whatever we want, for example calling a function from inside the dll or running multiple tasks;

 ### 3) Remote Injection

 The remote injection dumps the dynamic library into disk (might get detected tho as anything that gets written into disk is automathically scanned by the antivirus), looks for a specific process and injects the library into it.
 Here is a detailed explanation:

-- aaa
-- bbb
+- First of all we put the malicious dll in the same folder as the injector, we create a resource file and its header and we set the dll as a resource of the injector;
+- Secondly on the injector we locate the resource file, calculate its size, and upload it;
 - ccc